bukson/steampy/README.md

 It was designed as a simple lightweight library, combining features of many steam libraries from Node.js into a single python module.
 `steampy` is capable of logging into steam, fetching trade offers and handling them in simple manner, using steam user credentials and SteamGuard file(no need to extract and pass sessionID and webCookie).
-`steampy` is developed with Python 3 using type hints and many other features.
+`steampy` is developed with Python 3 using type hints and many other features its supported for Windows, Linux and MacOs.

 Table of Content
 ================